Border: Political borders

 Political borders are imposed on the world through human agency.
 That means that although a political border may follow a river or mountain range, such a feature does not automatically define the political border, even though it may be a major physical barrier to crossing.

 Political borders are often classified by whether or not they follow conspicuous physical features on the earth.
+William Miles said that Britain and France traced close to 40% of the entire length of the world's international boundaries.

 Natural borders

 Natural borders are geographical features that present natural obstacles to communication and transport.
 Existing political borders are often a formalization of such historical, natural obstacles.

 Some geographical features that often constitute natural borders are: